ethanhe42/pytorch-lightning-GPT/README.md

 - GPT: the GPT model from minGPT vanilla
 - DeepSpeedGPT: the GPT model from minGPT made DeepSpeed-ready
-- XFormersGPT: the GPT model from minGPT implemented using XFormers

 minGPT is vendored with the repo in the `mingpt` directory.
 Find the LICENSE for minGPT there.